 Associations and Affiliations

 - Board of Directors, Public Library of Science (PLoS)

 - Ecological Society of America

 - Tri-Societies (Agronomy, Crop and Soil Science Societies)

 Areas of Expertise and/or Research

-Food security and climate change, food policy and farmer decision-making
+Food security and climate change, food and agriculture policy, farmer decision-making and behaviors, food waste.

 - PhD, Ecology, University of California, Davis, 2014

 - BA, Political Science, Honors in Environmental Studies, The Catholic University of America, 2005

 - FS 340: Food Systems, Science and Policy